mosip/documentation/docs/end-user-guide.md

 <figure><img src=".gitbook/assets/download using esignet2.png" alt=""><figcaption></figcaption></figure>

+**Appendix**:

+* The term “identifier” in the architecture diagram refers to the unique identifier which can be used to download the credential on the esignet login Page
+* eSignet supports Various types of authorizations, ACR value is configured based on the Issuers' need to include the authorization mode in the authorization page
+* Types of Authorization Supported for Credential Download by eSignet are:

+  * **Login With OTP**: Credential download using OTP Based authentication to authorize the user

+    **Illustrated Implementation**: MOSIP National ID credentials download
+  * **Login With KBA**: Credential download using KBA to authorize the user.
+The knowledge (as described by the credential issuer to authorize) is exposed to eSignet from Registry (Issuer) through eSignet Issuance Plugins

+    **Illustrated Implementation**: Sunbird Insurance ID credentials download

 ### Detailed view of the downloaded VC

 Once we click on the downloaded VC, it will open as a detailed view.